Duarte0903/RAS_UMinho/picturas-brightness-tool-ms/README.md

-# PictuRAS Resize Tool MS
+# PictuRAS Brightness and Contrast Tool MS

-This project implements the resize tool microservice for **PictuRAS**.
+This project implements the brightness and contrast tool microservice for **PictuRAS**.

-Processes image resizing requests asynchronously using a message queue.
+Processes image filter change requests asynchronously using a message queue.

 It is based on three main services:

 1. RabbitMQ message-broker: handles queuing of processing requests and returning results.
 2. request mocker: publishes mock requests to the queue.
-3. the resize tool microservice: processes the requests and publishes results.
+3. the brightness tool microservice: processes the requests and publishes results.

 > This project includes a `request mocker` under `usage_example` folder to ease development.
 The requests should eventually be produced by a _real microservice_ (e.g., a project management service).

-In detail, after a request is sent, one of the resize tool microservices reads it from their queue, applies the resizing, and saves the resized image.
+In detail, after a request is sent, one of the tool microservices reads it from their queue, applies the brightness and contrast changes, and saves the new image.
 After having processed a given request, a `ResultMessage` is sent to `picturas.tools` _exchange_ under the `results` _routing key_.

 ## Project structure

-1. **Resize microservice (`picturas_resize_tool_ms/`):**
+1. **Brightness and contrast microservice (`picturas_brightness_tool_ms/`):**

-   This folder contains the service logic for processing resize requests and applying resizes to images.
+   This folder contains the service logic for processing brightness and contrast change requests and applying filters to images.
 It includes key modules such as:

    - `main.py`: The entry point of the microservice, instantiating tool specific classes and starting message processing.
    - `config.py`: Defines service-specific configurations, including the resize image and message queue endpoints.
-   - `resize_tool.py`: Implements the logic for resizing images, extending the reusable core components.
+   - `brightness_contrast_tool.py`: Implements the logic for changing the brightness and contrast of the images, extending the reusable core components.
-   - `resize_request_message.py` & `resize_result_message.py`: Define format and data of resize request and result messages.
+   - `brightness_contrast_request_message.py` & `brightness_contrast_result_message.py`: Define format and data of requests and result messages.

-2. **Core components (`picturas_resize_tool_ms/core/`):**
+2. **Core components (`picturas_brightness_tool_ms/core/`):**

    This folder contains generic, reusable modules designed to support multiple tools within the `PictuRAS` system, if wanted.
 These components abstract common functionalities, allowing them to be easily integrated into other tool microservices.

 3. **Usage Example (`usage_example/`):**

-   A demonstration environment that showcases how to use the resizing microservice.
+   A demonstration environment that showcases how to use the brightness and contrast microservice.

 This design emphasizes modularity, with reusable components in the `core/` folder that can accelerate development and standardize functionality across multiple tool microservices in the `PictuRAS` ecosystem.